qp-design/one-nestjs/README.md

 # branc
-  Creating a new branch is quick and simple
+  Creating a new branch is quick and simple feature one test branch